kdricemt/kdricemt.github.io/_pages/research.md

 {% include feature_row id="intro" type="center" %}

 # 1. Research Projects
 My research interest lies at the intersection of lunar positioning, navigation, and timing (PNT), astrodynamics, spacecraft guidance, navigation, and control (GNC), and multi-agent systems.
-Below are the lists of research projects that I have worked on at Stanford University, Georgia Institute of Technology, and The University of Tokyo.
+Below are the lists of research projects that I have worked on at Stanford University, Jet Propulsion Laboratory, Georgia Institute of Technology, and The University of Tokyo.

 ## 1-1.
 Lunar Positioning, Navigation, and Timing (PNT)
 {% include feature_row id="feature_row_lunar_pnt1" %}